 When I am telling someone or leveraging my relationship with someone in regards to dating or not dating, I am always doing that within the covenant of me being their pastor and them being a covenant member of the church.
 From the beginning, our relationship is not just one where I have a cursory view of their life, but also one where I know where they are.

 I have oftentimes recommended someone hold off dating until the season that they were in with the Lord has changed.
 I told a young man last year that, because of where he was in his relationship with the Lord, he should hold off pursuing a girlfriend until he had given himself back over to growing in his relationship with the Lord.
 It wasn’t just that he was in the desert or just stagnant, but that he had really, I believe, been walking in sin.
 He wasn’t in God’s word, he wasn’t praying, he was hit or miss in the weekly gathering, and he was hit or miss in his home group.
 Guys were pursuing him and he was avoiding them.
 He had a relational conflict with some guys, and he was refusing to connect with them and reconcile.
 I recommended to him that this would be a really foolish time to date, and it would end in heartbreak — either his heart or the heart of some poor girl at our church.

 Question 9: Dating and Marriage for the Victims of Past Abuse

-For the one that has not endured abuse, but is free from that type of baggage, the gospel should create patience, compassion, and empathy to walk alongside of the person who has bore the brunt of this abuse.
+For the one that has not endured abuse, but is free from that type of baggage, the gospel should create patience, compassion, and empathy to walk alongside the person who has borne the brunt of this abuse.